 - 7. No unnecessary visitors are permitted in the buildings during Phase 1 or Stage 2, including relatives (e.g., parents, children) or friends of faculty or research personnel.
 Exceptions include: couriers, industry representatives dropping off samples for analysis, other researchers on campus accessing equipment - 8.
 Common surfaces (e.g., fridge handles, solvent containers, mice on lab computers) should be wiped regularly with disinfectant wipes.
 Supplies should be made available by PIs and units so that this wiping can be done by users. - 9.
 All laptops brought on campus should be wiped down by its user with disinfectant upon arrival and at departure. - 10.
 Follow directions in buildings for elevators, stairwells, etc. - 11.
 Do not congregate in common areas.
 Minimize social interactions in the building. - 12.
-Everyone at UBC is required to wear a non-medical mask in common spaces inside buildings on UBC's Point Grey campus.
-See Section 12 of this document for details about wearing masks and approved exceptions to the policy. - 13.
+Use of masks should be governed by BC Health guidelines (not currently required unless the particular task required them pre-COVID).
+Personnel who choose to wear masks must still comply with physical distancing requirements.
+Those who wear masks must wash and dispose of them properly.
+Use of other PPE, such as lab coats and eye protection, should follow UBC 'Safety and Risk Services' (SRS) Guidelines. - 13.
 No in-person group meetings, social events, lectures or other gatherings shall take place until further notice. - 14.
 Non-essential international business / research travel is not permitted at this time, but will be revisited in future Stages.
 Researchers should heed provincial and federal guidelines from travel within Canada, which may include quarantine requirements. - 15.
 Field work will be reviewed and approved on a case-by-case basis.
 See the VPRI website for details.
-COVID-19: Curtailing research activities on UBC Campuses | UBC Research + Innovation - 16.
+COVID-19: Curtailing research activities on UBC campuses | UBC Research + Innovation - 16.
 Undergraduate students: Initially no summer undergraduate or co-op students who required in-person training were permitted to work.
-However, in Stage 2, undergraduates may work in research labs (e.g., 449 or co-op students) provided they receive appropriate safety training and complete the UBC COVID-specific Training Course.
+However, in Stage 2, undergraduates may work in research labs (e.g., 449 or co-op students) provided they receive appropriate safety training and complete the UBC COVID-specific

+Training Course.
 As well, any training that cannot be performed with 2 m physical distancing must follow the protocol in Appendix 2.